The Seafood Bar – one of Amsterdam’s most popular & extolled eateries – is now open in Soho.

 To drink there’s an understandably white-heavy list of wines, as well as cider from the Ardennes, and a few cocktails – you’ll find a quartet of G&Ts, an Ocean Bloody Mary (which comes with its own oyster) and a bracingly refreshing Sgroppino which blends prosecco with vodka and lemon sorbet…

-NOTE: The Seafood Bar is due to open on August 7th.
-We’ll back then with the full scoop.
-In the meantime, you can check out their website, and make a booking right HERE.
+NOTE: The Seafood Bar is open now – you can check out their website, and make a booking right HERE.

 The Seafood Bar | 77 Dean Street, W1D 3SH

 If you’re looking for a drink… here are the best bars in Soho